mre31/FlaskFileShare/README.md

-# Flask File Sharing Application
+# Flask File Sharing Webapp

 This project is a file-sharing application developed using Flask.
 Users can upload files and share them via a unique download link.
 The files are available for download for 24 hours, after which they are automatically deleted.